RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 ### Introduction

-​	This document will show you how to use the interface to get point cloud from LiDAR
+​	This document will show you how to use the API to get point cloud from LiDAR

 ### Steps